mbarker84/css-irl/src/pages/optimising-svgs-for-the-web.md

 ### Fit to artwork bounds

 When I use the SVG icon in my HTML I don’t want to be left with extra space around it that I can’t get rid of.
 This would be the case if the SVG `viewBox` is larger than the contents.
-In Illustrator, I select _Object > Artboards > Fit to artwork bounds_ to make the `viewBox` dimensions fit the artwork.
+In Illustrator, I select _Object > Artboards > Fit to artwork bounds_ to make the `viewBox` dimensions fit the artwork (_Fig 06_).

 <figure>
   <img src="optimising-svgs-for-the-web_06.jpg" alt="Search icon shown before and after “Fit to artwork bounds” is selected">